matthew-valenti/jompx-org/docs/setup.md

 ## Thoughts:
 Explain constructs and levels where Jompx is very high level constructs.
+Do not create dependent stacks on the AppSync stack.
+It's good practice to be able to destroy and re-create the AppSync stack if necessary (without having to destroy every stack that happens to call a GraphQL endpoint).
+Clear separation between AWS and Jompx including errors.
 AWS good: Large number of cloud and serverless resources covering most use cases.
 bad: Steep learning curve and difficult to create a secure and low cognitive solution for rapid development.
 Cost level in doco: green, orange, red.
 What is a stage e.g. dev, test, prod, sandbox1.
 We can't use env because that means something special to the CDK so we use stage instead.
 Explain ID type and use across all keys/primary keys.
 Caution: does ID work for custom mutations inputs?
 Look at the Shopify docs.
 They do a good job!
+TODO: Nx interactive commands not working: https://github.com/nrwl/nx/issues/8269

 https://typegraphql.com/ is annotated typescript GraphQL and is very popular.
 Why don't I like this?
 What am I missing.
 It's confusing to mix all this together.
 There is also doubling up.
 I want to write a method and then operationalize it.